EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 <br/>
 <br/>

-# In this Post We Will Cover:
+# In this Post We Covered:
 - ⚙️ Understanding Why Identifying End-of-Life Systems Matters (and What You Can Do About It)
 - 📖 Review Practical Use Cases for End of Life Automation
 - 👁️ Using Advanced Hunting to Find EoL Devices and Software